ajyku/nft-marketplace-near/README.md

 2. Smart contracts have been built on solidity and compiled with the Hardhat EVM development tool
 3. VS Code, Hardhat and Truffle, and MetaMask, Ethers have been used in the application development
 4. Ethers and @web3-react javascript library used for communication with the MetaMask wallet and the smart contracts deployed at Aurora implemented over the NEAR platform.
-5. Pinata for storing and pinning media and metadata in the IPFS decentralized network.
+5. Pinata for storing and pinning media and metadata in the IPFS decentralized file system.
 6. Metamask for Aurora wallet and cryptocurrency

 ### Installation